rism-digital/verovio-reference-book/README.md

 python scripts/generate-methods.py release
 ```

-Note that it will generate the option documentation for the latest release of Verovio.
+Note that it will generate the documentation for the latest release of Verovio.
 For the documentation of the develop version, run:
 ```bash
 python scripts/generate-methods.py develop
 ```